 The field density of soils from LP and JC regions show very little difference (Table 11).
 These soils are denser than the soil at BG region since the field density of soils in the region is 1.36 g/cm as compared to 1.80 to 1.82 g/cm at the LP and JC regions respectively.
-The soils of JC regions have the maximum amount of clay whereas the clay content is least in the soils of BG tract.
-Permeability of the soil for the seepage of water is maximum in the JC region and lowest in the BG tract.
+The soils of JC regions have the maximum amount of clay whereas the clay content is least in the soil for the seepage of water is maximum in the JC region and lowest in the BG tract.